NicolasHug/Surprise/doc/source/getting_started.rst

 - or if your dataset is already split into predefined folds, you can specify a list of files for training and testing.

-Either way, you will need to define a :class:`Reader <surprise.dataset.Reader>` object for `Surprise <https://nicolashug.github.io/Surprise/>`_ to be able to parse the file(s) or the dataframe.
+Either way, you will need to define a :class:`Reader <surprise.reader.Reader>` object for `Surprise <https://nicolashug.github.io/Surprise/>`_ to be able to parse the file(s) or the dataframe.
 We'll see now how to handle both cases.